dhaval360/hospital-website/README.md

 # hospital-website
-This is sample hospital website to practice my learning in nodejs
+This is sample hospital website to practice my learning of nodejs